What are Weight Sensors?

 V Installation Precautions

-2. In the design of the loading device and the installation, we should ensure that the loading axis of the weight sensor overlaps with the loading force so that the impact of the inclined load and the eccentric load is minimized.
+The loading device and installation design should ensure that the loading axis of the weight sensor aligns with the direction of the loading force, minimizing the impact of inclined loads and eccentric loads.
+Use proper mounting accessories such as load buttons, cups, and adapters to ensure correct load introduction.

 Level Gauge

-4. Determine the rated load of the weight sensor according to the measuring range sensor in its specification.
-Although the weight sensor itself has a certain overload capacity, this should be avoided as much as possible during installation and use.
-Sometimes overloading for a short time may also cause permanent damage to the sensor.
+Determine the rated load of the weight sensor according to the measuring range specified in its documentation.
+Although weight sensors have some overload capacity (typically 150% of rated capacity), overloading should be avoided during installation and use.
+Even brief overloading can cause permanent damage to the sensor.
+Consider safety factors when selecting sensor capacity.

-6. Add a bypass made of copper braided wires to both ends of the loading device of the weight sensor.
+Add a bypass made of copper braided wires between both ends of the loading device and the weight sensor to provide proper electrical grounding and prevent static buildup or lightning damage.

 VI Error Analysis